Banner with pictures of Godse, Savarkar removed | Law-Order

 - India

-A flex banner displayed by a local Hindu Mahasabha leader at Surathkal extending Sri Krishna Janmashtami greetings sparked a row as it had pictures of Mahatma Gandhi's assassin Nathuram Godse and Hindutva icon V D Savarkar.
+A flex banner put up by a local Hindu Mahasabha leader at Surathkal extending Sri Krishna Janmashtami greetings sparked a row as it had pictures of Mahatma Gandhi's assassin Nathuram Godse and Hindutva icon V D Savarkar.

 The banner was installed by Hindu Mahasabha local leader Rajesh Pavitran, police sources said.
 After a complaint was received, it was removed on the orders of the Commissioner of Mangaluru City Corporation.